 Personal strengths and traits are extremely important to understand for every individual to help them further their career success, create new bonds with colleagues, inspire their team, better communicate, and so much more.

-Every leader has a quite array of different strengths, so it is difficult to say just one specific list of traits all managers should have.
+Every leader has quite an array of different strengths, so it is difficult to say just one specific list of traits all managers should have.
 Still, some of these top incredible abilities managers and leaders often use include:

 Communication is a key part of being a great leader.
 Every day, you will be speaking with a wide array of individuals.
 They can be your colleagues like fellow managers, executives, employees, customers, and those you network with.